2026-03-27

 level += c.f * c.amplitude * cos(c.speed * t + c.V + c.u - c.phase)

-The resulting images are under 300 KB in size.
+The resulting images are under 300 KB in size, which is much better than 2+ gigabytes.

 Extract the X and Y coordinates of the compressed images: